ManfredHu/resume-x/README.md

 - Support for multiple color schemes: Resume-X comes with built-in theme color schemes for internet companies such as FANNG and BAT.
 Applicants can choose different colors according to their needs to express respect for the target interview company.
 - Easy to use: Users only need to add their own resume information to the project, choose the desired language and color scheme, and then generate a global resume.

+### FAANG and BAT
-FANNG: Facebook, Amazon, Netflix, Google, and Microsoft.
+- FANNG: Facebook, Amazon, Netflix, Google, and Microsoft.
 This is a popular acronym in Silicon Valley, USA, representing five tech giant companies.
-BAT: Baidu, Alibaba, and Tencent.
+- BAT: Baidu, Alibaba, and Tencent.
 This is a popular acronym in China, representing three internet giant companies.

 ## How to use